What You Need To Know About Visiting Zakynthos Island, Greece

 How To Travel To Zakynthos By Plane

-The island of Zakynthos has its own airport (ZTH – International Airport Dionysios Solomos), which receives domestic flights both from the capital of Greece, Athens, and from the nearby island of Kefalonia.
+The island of Zakynthos has its airport (ZTH – International Airport Dionysios Solomos), which receives domestic flights from the capital of Greece, Athens, and from the nearby island of Kefalonia.

-The airport is in an easy-to-reach location, no more than 5 km from Zakynthos Town but also quite close to other popular villages and coastal areas.
+The airport is easy-to-reach, no more than 5 km from Zakynthos Town, but also quite close to other famous villages and coastal areas.
 Getting from and to the airport with a local taxi is both easy and quite convenient too.

 How To Travel To Zakynthos By Ferry

 The most comfortable way to get to Zakynthos by ferry is to jump on a Greek ferry boat departing from the port of Killini, located on the western coast of the Peloponnese.
 The trip does not take more than an hour, and it’s the easiest way to reach Zakynthos from mainland Greece.

 If you’re traveling from Kefalonia, another famous Greek Island in the Ionian, the trip lasts one hour and a half, with boats departing from the port of Pessada, with Schinari as your port of arrival.